 - Make sure all loan disbursements are for eligible project costs.

 - To complete SBA closing, Self-Help will need detailed documentation related to all interim loan expenditures, including change orders, construction draws, proof of paid invoices and contingency disbursements.

 - Track project costs and all draw requests throughout construction and submit them to Self-Help as early as possible.

 - Be aware of the SBA’s rules about the first-mortgage loan documents: they cannot include cross-collateralization, early call provisions, cross-default provisions or future advance clauses.

 - Self-Help will coordinate closing with you.
-Make sure to tell us as soon as possible about any last-minute project changes.
+Make sure to tell us as soon as possible about any project changes.

 - Be aware that the SBA 504 loan cannot close until construction is completed (whether new construction or renovation).